KathiresanRamkumar95/fz-react-cli/README.md

 # 0.0.3-beta.129

 - Impact server to get canged method name and locator (data-id) as response
 - Docs UI and its features

+# 0.0.3-beta.130

+- Docs - addded new apis

 # 0.0.3-beta.130 pending